 All FDA authorized vaccines meet the agency’s rigorous, standards for safety, effectiveness and quality.

 The authorized COVID-19 vaccines do not contain a live virus and you cannot get COVID-19 from the vaccines.
 However, you can come into contact with the virus after you have been vaccinated.
 Remember that it takes about 1-2 weeks after your second dose for the vaccine to work.
-Regardless of your vaccination status, please remember to keep wearing masks, stay 6 feet apart from people you don’t live with, avoid crowds and wash your hands frequently.
+Regardless of your vaccination status, please remember to keep wearing masks when appropriate, stay 6 feet apart from people you don’t live with, avoid crowds and wash your hands frequently.

 Yes, mRNA vaccines are safe and have been in development for many years. mRNA stands for messenger ribonucleic acid, and these vaccines teach our cells how to make a protein that triggers an immune response in our bodies.
 If or when the virus enters our bodies, this response will produce an antibody that protects us from getting infected.
 These vaccines are not able to alter our genetic makeup (DNA).